windingtree/videre/packages/docs/docs/protocol/on-chain.md

 ### NFT Wrapper

-A `voucher` holder can transfer their `voucher` to the NFTWrapper which then subsequently becomes the owner of the `voucher` in the `vat`, though the respective NFT `tokenId` that is issued is minted to the voucher holder.
+A `stub` holder can transfer their `stub` to the NFTWrapper which then subsequently becomes the owner of the `stub` in the `vat`, though the respective NFT `tokenId` that is issued is minted to the stub holder.

-The wrapper would contain a `tokenId` to `voucher` mapping, and `tokenId` to `owner` mapping.
+The wrapper would contain a `tokenId` to `stub` mapping, and `tokenId` to `owner` mapping.
 This wrapper should also proxy the `ILifeCycle` interface so that calls can just be forwarded directly from the token owner to the industry-specific life-cycle implementation.